Banner image

 We implement this project in 8 sites:

-• In a selection of villages across the 7 districts in Karen State.
+• In a selection of villages across the 7 districts in Karen State, Burma.

 3. Overview

-More than 2,500 children aged 2.8 to 5 years were enrolled in the Nursery Schools this year.
-More than 200 women were trained as teachers for early childhood development and education.
+More than 2,300 children aged 2.8 to 5 years were enrolled in the Nursery Schools this year.
+230 women are trained as teachers for early childhood development and education.
 They care for the children in a safe environment, provide a stimulating learning program, and engage with parents to strengthen good childcare practices.
 Parents and community members are actively involved in the management of the Nursery Schools and play a vital role in supporting the school initiatives.
 KWO provides training, management support, funding and material supplies for each Nursery School.

 The schools are normally open 161 days a year, five days a week from 8.30am to 3:00pm.
 There are 3 age groups in Nursery Schools and the curriculum is similar for all children, with adjustments of difficulty for each age group.
 Class A= oldest children (4-5 years old); Class B= middle (3-4 years); Class C= youngest (2.5-3 years).
 If it’s a small school with only 2 teachers, they set up 2 classes with slightly adjusted age groupings.